 The Talon Crew is an intensely dedicated and experienced group of volunteers who strive to produce the best Audi FIS Ski Men’s World Cup race course.
-Partnering with the Vail Valley Foundation, U.S. Ski & Snowboard, Vail Resorts and Beaver Creek (home of the 1989, 1999, and 2015 Alpine World Ski Championships), the Talon Crew finds itself on the icy slopes of the Birds of Prey building fence and installing safety devices, watering, preparing a race-ready surface, and providing course maintenance every winter.
+Partnering with the Vail Valley Foundation, U.S. Ski & Snowboard, Vail Resorts and Beaver Creek Resort (home of the 1989, 1999, and 2015 Alpine World Ski Championships), the Talon Crew finds itself on the icy slopes of the Birds of Prey building fence and installing safety devices, watering, preparing a race-ready surface, and providing course maintenance every winter.
 Ranked as the number one overall stop by the athletes and coaches who participate, the Xfinity Birds of Prey Audi FIS Ski World Cup has become legendary in the ski world.

-CREW GUIDE - START HERE
+CREW GUIDE - ALL MUST READ

 VOLUNTEER HQ + Check In/Out

 The VHQ is located at Ford Hall in Beaver Creek Village.
 You will need to stop by VHQ prior to your first shift in order to pick up your uniform and credential with lift access.
 Ford Hall is conveniently located on the back side of the building where the ticket windows are located.
 Go up the first escalator and walk through the hallway to the left of the ticket window.

 LODGING & TRANSPORTATION